Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 - predicate conjuction `AND`
 If one or more predicates are supported by indexes start from the most selective one (i.e. the one that retrieves less tuples) and evaluate the others in main memory.
 - predicate disjunction `OR`
 If any of the predicates involved is not supported by an index then a full scan is required.
-Can only use indexes if all predicates are supproted and require elimination of duplicate result (i.e. tuples that satisfy more than one index).
+Can only use indexes if all predicates are supported and require elimination of duplicate result (i.e. tuples that satisfy more than one index).
 - sorting operation
 If the data is too large to fit in memory special algorithms need to be used that allow to sort data loading them in a few chunks at a time.
 We consider the *external merge sort*.
 Assuming that we need to sort `N` blocks of data using only `B < N` buffer pages in memory, the steps are the following:
   - read `B` blocks at a time in memory and sort them